kubernetes-sigs/cluster-api/cluster-api/README.md

 ### Prerequisite

 * `kubectl` is required, see [here](http://kubernetes.io/docs/user-guide/prereqs/).
-* `Google Cloud SDK` is installed if you are creating cluster on GCP, see [here](https://cloud.google.com/sdk/downloads).
-* You need to have an account on Google Cloud Platform which have enough quota for the resource.
+* If you want to create a cluster on Google Cloud Platform (GCP):
+  * The [Google Cloud SDK][gcpSDK] needs to be installed.
+  * You will need to have a GCP account.

 ### How to build
 ```bash